 The Thornbury Baptist Church Band was set up during the short time that Walter Reed was minster in Thornbury.
 He was appointed in 1903 and such was his enthusiasm for music that he bought musical instruments for the band out of his own pocket.
 He is in the photograph above with his band.
 He is seated in the middle of the front row.
 Sadly he died in September 1905.
 His widow, then living in Cheltenham with her two daughters, contacted the Rev Young and said that she felt it was appropriate that the instruments should be offered to the church.
 The church did not come to a decision and the matter was dropped until three years later she asked again and the church agreed.

-We assume that the band with band master Mr Phillips not only continued at this point but flourished as the photograph of “Thornbury Baptist Prize Band ” shown in the photograph above was dated about 1909 or 1910.
+We assume that the band with band master Mr Phillips not only continued at this point but flourished.
+The photograph of “Thornbury Baptist Prize Band ” shown above was taken when they won the Hawkes Challenge Cup at the Severn Valley Brass Band Contest, Fromehall Park, Stroud on 3 July 1909.
 We know that one of the leading members of the band was Howard Knight who played both cornet and tenor horn and sometimes performed as a soloist.
 He was an organist at the Baptist Church and became an organ and piano tuner.

 Other members included Edgar Legge, Claude Higgins, Frank Williams, Ernest Phillips, William Liddiatt, James Hobbs, Hubert Baylis, Robert Underhill, Percy Liddiatt, George Phillips, Harry Phillips, George Hicks, Arthur Collins, Howard Baylis and William Champion.
 The minister Rev Young acted as the conductor.
 Please click on the hyperlinks to read more about those members we have already written about on the website.